openshift/openshift-origin-design/web-console/4.0-designs/resource-quota/resource-quota.md

 ## Resource Quota Details
 ![](img/quota-details.png)

-### Type
-The type column should the type of quota for each resource. `Request` for compute resource requests, `Limit` for compute resource limits, and `Count` for object counts.

 ### Capacity
 The capacity column should include an icon that corresponds to the utilization of each resource (max / used)